itsolver/Marketing-Site/_posts/2013-08-21-powerful-templates.md

 ---
 title: Powerful Templates
-header: Powerful Templates
+author: mike
 category: Features
-author: mike
+image:
+image_featured: false
 permalink: /features/2013/08/21/powerful-templates.html
 ---
 You guys asked for it, and here it is.
 We're so excited to announce the brand new templating feature in CloudCannon.